For those who are looking to start an income-generating website, one of the first dilemmas you’re faced with is how to pick niche website ideas.

 I always say that making money is the easy part.
 Getting a ton of traffic (preferably free, search engine traffic) is the hard part.

-I also like to keep things simple and budget-friendly when I’m starting out a new site – which is why I’m a big fan of long tail keywords.
+I also like to keep things simple and budget-friendly when I’m starting out with new website niche ideas – which is why I’m a big fan of long tail keywords.
 Basically, I’m looking for those low competition keywords in my niche that I can create content for and then start pulling in free Google traffic by ranking well for those search terms.

 How Many Keywords Do I Need?